carlosdavila91/santboi/README.md

 Before 1899| From 1900 to 1940| From 1941 to 1960| From 1961 to 1970| From 1971 to 1980
 ---|---|---|---|---
 19| 132| 90| 312 | 261

+It seems that this city grew during periods of strong internal migration in the interior of the country.